mia-platform/documentation/docs/development_suite/tenant-overview/tenant-overview.md

 * Grey: the presence of a feature that does not direcly influence the security of the endpoint.
 * Orange: the absence of a feature that does not direcly influence the security of the endpoint.

-The *Group expression* column also displays the group expressions as labels, each label represents the expression string provided in the endpoint configuration.
+The *User Group Permission* column also displays the group expressions as labels, each label represents the expression string provided in the endpoint configuration.
 In this case the label *"true"* means that there is no check over the group expression and therefore the endpoint is not protected, conversely the label *"false"* means that it is not possible to access the endpoint.
 A custom group expression is shown as label with a grey dot.

 The *Decorator PRE* column also specifies the type of decorators as labels.